bonohu/bonohu.github.io/content/misc/pblat.md

 time pblat -threads=4 refgenome.fa query.fa output.psl
 ```

 `-threads=N` is only the difference from original BLAT command where N is the number of threads.

+An example execution time for execution with N=12 was below.

+> 26353.36s user 88.99s system 798% cpu 55:10.32 total

 The license to use this code is same as that of BLAT.
 Commercial users should take care of this.